stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage.md

 Files stored in `$L_SCRATCH` are local to each node and can't be accessed from other nodes, nor from login nodes.

-All files stored in `$L_SCRATCH` are automatically purged ath the end of the job, whether the job was successful or not.
-If you need to conserve files that were generated in `$L_SCRATCH` after the job ends, don't forget to add a command to copy them to one of the more peristent storage locations, such as `$HOME` or `$SCRATCH`.

 Please note that an additional, job-specific environment variable, `$L_SCRATCH_JOB`, will be set to a subdirectory of `$L_SCRATCH` for each job.
 So, if you have two jobs running on the same compute node, `$L_SCRATCH` will be